-RMC is responsible for to setting liquidity risk limits which are in place to strictly control the risk profile within the Board risk appetite.
+Liquidity and funding limits and other indicators (including early-warning indicators) are set at Group and, where appropriate, at legal entity and business division levels, and are reviewed and reconfirmed at least once a year by the BoD, the GEB, the Group ALCO, the Group Chief Financial Officer, the Group Chief Risk Officer and the Group Treasurer, taking into consideration the Group's business strategy and risk appetite.
+Treasury Risk Control provides independent oversight over liquidity and funding risk.
+The CSSEL RMC is responsible for to setting liquidity risk limits which are in place to strictly control the risk profile within the Board risk appetite.
 A breach of a limit requires immediate mitigating action to reduce risk below the limit.
 The CSS(E)L RMC is chaired by the EMEA and CSi CSSEL CRO.

 The implementation and execution of the liquidity and funding strategy is managed by Treasury.
 Treasury ensures adherence to the funding policy and the efficient coordination of secured funding desks.
-The Global Liquidity Group ('GLG') Risk Coverage function has been established with the aim of optimising liquidity sourcing, funding costs and HQLA portfolio.
 Treasury is supported by the business divisions to manage the Bank's high quality liquid assets, short-term and medium-term liquidity.
-Treasury guides the business divisions on consumption and generation of funding and liquidity and mandates GLG to execute on behalf of Treasury.
+Treasury guides the business divisions on consumption and generation of funding and liquidity.

-The liquidity and funding profile is reported regularly to ALM CARMC and the Board.
+The liquidity and funding profile is reported regularly to ALCO and the Board.
 It reflects CS group's strategy and risk appetite and is driven by business activity levels and the overall operating environment.